-It took some work to get him to talk for the TV piece, but he did it, and we became friends.
+It took some work to get him to talk for the TV piece, but he eventually agreed, and we became friends.
 After I left Virginia, we wrote letters, talked on the phone, and I even visited him (and his wife Della) at their home in Campbell County.
 I still have some of the Pearl Harbor books he sent me as gifts.
 Hazelwood, who died in June of 2004, was a Pearl Harbor survivor.

 He was 24 years old and had just arrived in Hawaii in December of 1941.
 He was off-duty and on his way to the pool for an early Sunday morning swim when the surprise attack began.